Koukyosyumei/AIJack/README.md

 - Compatible with PyTorch and scikit-learn
 - Support for both Deep Learning and classical ML
 - Fast Implementation with C++ backend
-- Pythorch-Extension for Homomorphic Encryption
+- PyTorch-Extension for Homomorphic Encryption
 - MPI-Backend for Federated Learning

 ## Basic Interface